How to Do 1031 Exchanges to Defer Taxes

 The Definition of Like-Kind Properties Has Changed Over the Years

-The time-worn saying, “Nothing is certain but death and taxes," is only half true for a savvy American taxpayer who is planning the sale of an investment or business property.
-Since capital gains tax on your profits could run as high as 15% to 30% when state and federal taxes are combined, why not take the necessary steps to avoid this loss?
+The time-worn saying “Nothing is certain but death and taxes" is only half true for a savvy American taxpayer who is planning the sale of an investment or business property.
+Since capital gains tax on your profits could run as high as 15 percent to 30 percent when state and federal taxes are combined, why not take the necessary steps to avoid this loss?
 A big tax bite could wipe out money you could use for future investments.

 Enter the 1031 tax-deferred exchange.
 To many taxpayers, this is like money dropping from the skies.